 It is the commercially published title of a 1973 Stanford Research Institute study,

-“The Societal Consequences of Changing Images of Man,” that I led under the supervision of Willis Harman, with a team that included Joseph Campbell, Duane Elgin, Willis Harman, Arthur Hastings, Oliver Markley, Floyd Matson, Brendan O’Regan and Leslie Schneider.
+“The Societal Consequences of Changing Images of Man,” by Joseph Campbell, Duane Elgin, Willis Harman (Project Supervisor), Arthur Hastings, Oliver Markley (Project Director), Floyd Matson, Brendan O’Regan and Leslie Schneider.

-This work was the first known formal research study applying Thomas S. Kuhn’s ideas about “paradigm change” to a whole society, not just a scientific discipline, and over the years before it was possible to get it published commercialy, it became something of an underground classic due to the way in which it envisioned a paradigm change from the guiding image of economic growth to something more ecologically sustainable—a vision that seems to be only now ready to manifest, but probably not before external events necessitate it.
+This work was the first known formal research study applying Thomas S. Kuhn’s ideas about “paradigm change” to a whole society, not just a scientific discipline, and over the years before it was possible to get it published commercialy, it became something of an underground classic due to the way in which it envisioned a paradigm change from the guiding image of economic growth to something more ecologically sustainable—a vision that seems increasingly needful, but probably not actionable until societal crises necessitate it.

 Later works extending this theme include, “Changing Images 2000: Integral Approaches to Re-Imagining and Re-Making Ourselves and the World,” an essay by Thomas Hurley that you can view here; and two books by Duane Elgin: Awakening Earth: Exploring the Evolution of Human Culture & Consciousness (1993), and The Living Universe: Where are We?
 Who are We?
 Where are We Going?
 (1999).

 Also, the other presentations on this website carry forward this theme in various ways.

 * I gratefully acknowledge http://technoccult.net/library for making available a clean electronic copy of this work.